emacs-exwm/exwm/README.md

 [screenshots](https://github.com/emacs-exwm/exwm/wiki/Screenshots)
-to get an overview of what EXWM is capable of, and the [user guide](https://github.com/emacs-exwm/exwm/wiki) for a detailed explanation of its usage.
+to get an overview of what EXWM is capable of, and the [user guide](https://github.com/emacs-exwm/exwm/wiki) for installation instructions and a detailed explanation of its usage.

-**Note**: If you install EXWM from source, it's recommended to install XELB also from source (otherwise install both from GNU ELPA).